 There are many examples, but probably none better than Betternet, a free VPN service that publicly and openly states its affiliation with online marketing companies.
 They don’t hide the fact that they run an ad-oriented business model.
 However, they don’t go into much detail to reveal their location, business information, and important details on how this ad-oriented business model operates behind the scenes.

 The only upside of this problem is that it is a really good way to judge how trustworthy a free VPN is.
 In other words, if you notice your VPN is aggressively bombarding you with ads, it’s a telltale sign that they’re very likely sharing your personal information and activities with third-party websites.

 3. Exploiting Free Users for the Benefit Of the Paying Ones

 The best examples of this underhanded technique are the VPNs that use the free user’s processing power and transfer it to their paying customers.
-This essentially means that the VPN is selling your bandwidth to other users for profit.
+This means the VPN is selling your bandwidth to other users for profit.
 Of course, you can avoid it by opting for a paid membership if the VPN offers one.
-The only catch is that there are VPNs that don’t share this information with their free users, so you can’t know if your device and connection are being used to further someone else benefits.
+The only catch is that there are VPNs that don’t share this information with their free users, so you can’t know if your device and connection are being used to further someone else’s benefits.

 4. Creating BotNets and Exit Nodes

 If VPNs’ previous tactics weren’t scary enough, this one comes with real-world consequences that can get you in a lot of trouble with the law.
 While some VPN users might not have a problem with this service exchange, it can bring them a significant headache.
 Being a server exit node means that all of the traffic that goes to the end node server is depicted as coming from that server’s IP address.